Max Keeble's Big Move: Plot

 After Max's missions are completed, Jindrake, Troy and Dobbs somehow find out that he was behind all the pranks he pulled off.
 Later, Max ends up ditching Megan and Robe's going-away party by accepting an invitation to a milkshake party hosted by his love interest, Jenna, causing a falling-out.
 Robe tells Max how Megan really feels about him, and then walks away telling Max that he hopes he enjoys his new life in Chicago.
 Max then calls Megan's house, telling her mother to relay to her that he is sorry for what happened.
 Taking Max's earlier advice to heart, his father announces that he quit his job and will start his own business, meaning that Max is not moving after all.
 Max freaks out at this news, and learns that other students at his school are suffering because of his actions.

-Max confronts Jindrake, Troy, and Dobbs one final time at the end of the film.
+Max confronts Jindrake, Troy, and Dobbs one final time.
 With the help of his schoolmates, Max throws Troy and Dobbs into the dumpster and squares off Jindrake from demolishing the animal shelter.
 Jindrake is fired from his job and faces serious criminal charges for manipulating the school budget in order to build his stadium after Max tricked him into publicly admitting to his crimes earlier.
 Max is just happy that the first week of school was over, even if it meant still having to deal with the Evil Ice Cream Man after ruining his van and business.